ibm-cloud-docs/hpc-spectrum-symphony/troubleshooting.md

 {: troubleshoot}
 {: support}

-While using a custom image, Schematics isn't able to provision the cluster, and you are seeing one of the following error messages:
+While using a custom image, {{site.data.keyword.bpshort}} isn't able to provision the cluster, and you are seeing one of the following error messages:

 * `The argument "image" is required, but no definition was found.`
 * `Unknown variable.
 There is no variable named "image_id".`